Deadside System Requirements

 Deadside will run on PC system with and upwards.

 Looking for an upgrade?
-Try our easy to use Deadside set up guides to find the best cards.
-Filter for Deadside graphics card comparison and CPU compare.
+See our graphics card comparison and CPU compare for benchmarks.
 We'll help you find the best deal for the right gear to run the game.

 Deadside FPS - what frame rate can you expect?